fsr/haskell-lessons/docs/script/_sources/types.rst.txt

     x_and_y = if someBool then x else y

-If you don't know the type of an expression but wish to annotate it or you dont know the value of one of the type variables you can use a so called "type hole" to have the compiler figure it out for you.
+If you don't know the type of an expression but wish to annotate it or you don't know the value of one of the type variables you can use a so called "type hole" to have the compiler figure it out for you.
 If you annotate an expression with ``_`` the compiler will throw an error and tell you what it infers the type for ``_`` to be.
 You can use multiple ``_`` at the same time each of which will cause a compile error with information about the inferred type.
 This can be used for full type signatures or even just parts of it, including type variables.